subvisual/subvisual.com/src/posts/2013-12-03-let-s-talk-tools/index.md

 ---
+highlight: false
-path: /18-let-s-talk-tools/
+path: 18-let-s-talk-tools
-title: "Let's Talk Tools"
+title: Let's Talk Tools
+categories:
+  - inside-subvisual
 author: roberto-machado
 date: 2013-12-03
+intro: Every once in a while people ask us what tools do we use as part of our processes.
+Not long ago, at a workshop I conducted on about Web Project Management, I was able to introduce a couple of free tools that we consider indispensable.
+So I came up with the idea of listing all the amazing software that we use every day, hoping it can be helpful to anyone reading this.
 tags:
   - general
-intro: "Every once in a while people ask us what tools do we use as part of our processes.
-Not long ago, at a workshop I conducted on about Web Project Management, I was able to introduce a couple of free tools that we consider indispensable.
-So I came up with the idea of listing all the amazing software that we use every day, hoping it can be helpful to anyone reading this."
 ---

 Every once in a while people ask us what tools do we use as part of our processes.
 Not long ago, at a workshop I conducted on about Web Project Management, I was able to introduce a couple of free tools that we consider indispensable.
 So I came up with the idea of listing all the amazing software that we use every day, hoping it can be helpful to anyone reading this.